SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 content of rain water, a component of the atmosphere, or something similar.
-Exposure to this without the proper protection causes the character to take a -4 modiﬁer to his damage resistance total or a +1 modiﬁer to all diﬃculties (which increases by +1 per minute exposed) until the character is out of the harmful situation.
+Exposure to this without the proper protection causes the character to take a -4 modiﬁer to his damage resistance total or a +1 modiﬁer to all difficulties (which increases by +1 per minute exposed) until the character is out of the harmful situation.

     * Example: The high quantity of carbon monoxide produced by